Abhishek-K-Kushwaha/DSA-Graph-Based-Games/README.md

 **File:** `UpItUp.cpp`

-This program implements a solver for the classic 8-puzzle problem.
+This program implements a solver for the [Up-It-Up Puzzle](https://www.youtube.com/watch?v=HqhC5u0uPi4) problem.
 It uses breadth-first search (BFS) to find the shortest sequence of moves to transform the initial state of the puzzle into the goal state.

 Key features:
 - Efficient state representation